 We will continue to complete a pre-admission assessment with all new residents, but this will be done via post, email or telephone/video calls.

-At the current time we are able to offer virtual viewings of our home using video technology.
-You can request a real-time video tour.
-Please contact culliford house to book a tour with Marnie Moors our Deputy Manager.
+We are able to offer virtual viewings of our home using video technology or in person visits.
+We ask that you take a LFD Test on the day of your viewing.
+Please contact Culliford House to book a tour with Marnie Moors our Deputy Manager.

 How do I get in touch about COVID-19